sjyk/cmsc13600-course-project/README.md

 Note the scenario below is completely fake, it is just designed to be simple enough that students can fully understand the application design requirements in the span of a quarter.

+You may work on this project individually or with a partner.

 ## AttendanceChimp: An Electronic Class Attendance Tool
 AttendanceChimp is a web application that is designed to help college instructors keep track of attendance in their classes.
 The application uses a unique method to track attendance, which involves the use of a random QR code projected on a screen at the start of each class.